 My personal preference is to dispose of the paper towels that are filthy after washing a cow.
 We tried reusable wash rags at first.
-Obviously you’re not going to run the washing machine just for one or two rags you used in a day so you let them accumulate for a week or so before running them through.
-All the while bacteria is growing on them.
+Obviously, you’re not going to run the washing machine just for one or two rags you used in a day so you let them accumulate for a week or so before running them through.
+All the while bacteria are growing on them.
 Our washing machine wasn’t able to get the smell out and it’s not a stretch to imagine then that it’s not removing all of the manure or bacteria either.

 Disposable paper towels are the best solution for us when it comes to time, savings, and cleanliness.
-We use about one roll every week in the winter, every two weeks in the summer.
+We use about one roll every week in the winter, and every two weeks in the summer.

 This seems like a no-brainer on a dairy supplies checklist, right?
 You need something to put the milk in while you’re taking it out of the cow.
 I can’t recommend stainless steel buckets highly enough!

 If you think they’re unaffordable, shop around.
 There are some that are ridiculously priced, but others are much more reasonable.
 Why stainless steel though?
 It all comes back to sanitization.
 Hands down a stainless steel bucket is easier to clean, easier to sanitize, and doesn’t hold odors that will affect the flavor of your milk.